Stopovers and “Multiple Hats”

 The next sister president of the institution made me realize that God had other (and better) plans for me.
 This I articulated in one of the essays in this series – “The Decision.”

 It was in that “stopover” where I stayed the longest.
-I really thought it was the final destination in the journey.
+I really thought it was the final destination of the journey.

 From a string of private institutions, I was given a chance to work in a public school – a city college.
 I was hired as a College Dean, the highest academic position I had.
-Educators from private schools were transferring to the public schools because of the salaries and benefits becoming better.
+Educators from private schools were transferred to public schools because the salaries and benefits became better.
 I was glad to join the exodus.

-But there I spent the worst school year in my career.
+But there, I spent the worst school year in my career.
 I had encounters with two people that I never thought I would have in a place where supposedly educated people work.

 I was warned by the teachers I was supervising and the non-teaching personnel about those two people.
-I told them about my experiences in my previous employment and they said greater are the challenges I would be facing.
+I told them about my experiences in my previous employment, and they said the greater the challenges I would be facing.

-Having heard that, I became very careful with everything that I do and say.
+Having heard that, I became very careful with everything I do and say.
 I stayed away from school politics and just focused on my job.

 I held two positions in that city college – College Dean and Dean of the Education Department.
-I gave my all, I always do.
+I gave my all.
+I always do.
 I always make sure that I would deserve every cent in my pay.
 I strictly adhered to the tenets of professionalism.

 The first and only time perhaps that I lost my cool was when I asked the College President to allow me and one of “the two” to have a dialogue in front of her.
 I told him nicely to review his job description and not to intervene in my duties as College Dean.